Scoopit/scoop-demo-server/README.md

-# Modern demo of accessing the Scoop.it API.
+# Modern demo of accessing the Scoop.it API

 This repository consists in two parts: